Venezuela opposition fails to register candidate for presidential election

 Democratic Unitary Platform denounces ‘violation’ of voter rights after being unable to field rival to incumbent Maduro.

-Venezuela’s main opposition coalition claimed it has been blocked from registering its candidate to challenge Nicolas Maduro in upcoming presidential elections.
+Venezuela’s main opposition coalition said it has been blocked from registering its candidate to challenge President Nicolas Maduro in the upcoming elections on July 28.

-The Plataforma Unitaria Democratica (PUD) said in a video issued on Tuesday that it had been unable to formally register presidential candidate Corina Yoris on the electoral authority’s online registration system before a midnight deadline.
-Neighbouring states have expressed concern that President Maduro has so far managed to block his chief opponents from the July 28 vote.
+In a video statement on Tuesday, the Plataforma Unitaria Democratica (PUD) explained it had been unable to formally register its presidential candidate, Corina Yoris, on the electoral authority’s online registration system.

 Keep readinglist of 3 items